Don Mills station: Subway infrastructure in the vicinity

 As this is a terminal station, there is a diamond crossover to the west of the platform for arriving trains to cross over to the westbound track, and for departing trains on the eastbound track to cross to the westbound track.
 There are also tail tracks beyond the east end of the platform.
 However, unlike other terminal stations where the tail tracks are at least as long as a standard six-car train for overnight storage, those at Don Mills are only about two cars in length.
-This is likely because storage capacity is available at Sheppard–Yonge, which can store enough trains to service the line.
+This is likely because storage capacity is available at Sheppard–Yonge station, which can store enough trains to service the line.